TheFallenSpirit/ESDocs/docs/server/general.md

 :::

-## Toggling Gag Message Logs
-When gag message logs are enabled, ES will store a users original message before it is deleted.
-Other members will then be able to view it by clicking the button under the gag message.

-To enable or disable gag message logs, click/press the "Gag Message Logs" button.

 ## Toggling Admin Binding
 When admin binding is enabled, any members that are below ES in your role hierarchy will be bindable, regardless of their permissions.